Cognitive Rigidity: The 8-Ball from Hell

 Posted Aug 01, 2016

 What has all of this got to do with autism?
-Just this: I think of cognitive rigidity – one of the core features of ASD – as “The 8-Ball from Hell,” with behaviors and traits extending far beyond the core features of ASD, impacting virtually every aspect of the individual’s life.
-In this post I will briefly summarize these behaviors and traits.
+I think of cognitive rigidity – one of the core features of ASD – as “The 8-Ball from Hell,” with behaviors and traits extending far beyond the core features of ASD, impacting virtually every aspect of the individual’s life.
+In this post, I will briefly summarize these behaviors and traits.
 I will elaborate on them in subsequent posts.
-I also invite you to check out my own web page and book, where I discuss these issues in depth.

 I’ll go into detail on all of this in follow-up posts.
-Meanwhile, to find out more, check out my web page and my book.
+To learn more, check out my web page and book.